-There is so much to love about Dumfries and Galloway and so much to see and do in Dumfries and Galloway and we thoroughly recommend it for both relaxation and exploration.
+There is so much to love about Dumfries and Galloway and so much to see and do, we thoroughly recommend it for both relaxation and exploration.